lineality/Online_Voting_Using_One_Time_Pads/README.md

 - balancing and checking where 'automated' work is going?
 - checking for bad proxies, abdications, and reifications
 - functional-definition area?

+## Bad Wrong Assumptions about Mind
+Stop these assumptions:
+- everyone is automatically aligned (on scope, goals decisions)
+- everyone has automatic perfect time-traveling knowledge from and about everyone else
+- everyone know what is going on and what to do
+- everyone has impossible tools to solve impossible problems
+- everyone instantly learns and generalizes everything with time-travel
+- no one makes schedule mistakes
+- communication is automatic and effortless and uses timetravel

 ### Two aspects of general junkfood behavior:
 (2025.01.16)